35 of the most revolutionary inventions that shaped our world

 2. The compass ranks up there with the most important inventions

-Earlier forms of the compass were made of lodestone, which is a naturally-occurring form of the mineral magnetite.
-Evidence suggests that civilizations may have also used lodestones for similar purposes as early as the sixth century BCE.
+Earlier forms of the compass were made of lodestone, a naturally-occurring form of the mineral magnetite.
+Evidence suggests civilizations may have also used lodestones for similar purposes as early as the sixth century BCE.
 At some point, possibly around 1050 AD, people began suspending the lodestones so they could move freely and use them for navigation.

 3. The modern world wouldn't exist without the automobile